WhatsApp announces tool that can aggregate groups with thousands of people in Brazil, but only after the elections | Technology

 - Learn how to use the TSE virtual assistant to answer questions about elections on Whatsapp

-Dario Durigan, WhatsApp’s public policy manager in Brazil, believes that the decision to postpone the feature’s debut in the country reinforces the app’s alliance with the TSE.
+Dario Durigan, WhatsApp’s public policy manager in Brazil, believes that the decision to postpone the launch of the feature until after the second round of elections reinforces the app’s alliance with the TSE.

 “It is a precautionary measure so that there is no noise in an election year, a complicated year”, explains Durigan.